aheimsbakk/systemd-ubuntu/README.md

 # What is systemd-ubuntu

 This is a base image for running docker with full systemd support.

+Also known as Fat Docker.

 ## Tags